Nigerian kidnappings reach crisis point | DW | 09.03.2021

 Cash reward

-The gangs are often driven by financial motives — kidnapping children and others, and holding them for ransom.
+The gangs are often driven by financial motives to kidnap children and others, and hold them for ransom.

 A mass abduction in April 2014 by jihadist group Boko Haram saw 276 girls snatched from a secondary school in Chibok in Borno state.